matrix-org/matrix-spec-proposals/proposals/2723-add-forward-info.md

 We discarded this idea for two reasons:

 1. The idea of `m.relates_to` seems to be that related messages belong to the same room.
 2. Its unclear who should fetch the event from a different room she/he/it is potentially not in and how this could be done at all.

 ## Unstable prefix
-Clients can implement this feature with the unstable prefix `com.famedly.app.forwarded` onstead of `m.forwarded` until this MSC gets merged.
+Clients can implement this feature with the unstable prefix `com.famedly.app.forwarded` instead of `m.forwarded` until this MSC gets merged.

-See also our discussion here https://gitlab.com/famedly/app/-/issues/320.